Input elements hold references to their labels

 It turns out that input elements (and textareas) hold references to their connected labels.

-Assuming you wrote HTML below, you can access the label element using the labels
+Assuming you wrote the HTML below, you can access the label element using labels

-property. labels
+. labels

-returns a NodeList
+then returns a NodeList

 with the connected elements.